This page is about pensions for people affected by cancer. There is information about

 Personal pension plans can provide a range of levels of income.
 This will depend on the contributions you can afford to make and what restrictions are imposed by Government.
 Unlike an occupational pension scheme, however, you may have to pay all the fees and charges incurred by the pension yourself (some employers may make some contribution).

 Stakeholder pensions may be a cheaper alternative.
 These are Government approved personal pensions with the charges capped at 1.5% of the fund per year.
 So they are lower cost than other private pension schemes.
 They are not occupational pensions, as such.
 But some employers do offer them and some do also make a contribution.
+A workplace pension scheme is likely to be cheaper than a Stakeholder pension scheme.
+Your employer is also legally obliged to make a contribution if you are an employee and qualify for this.

 If you die before retirement (or before conversion to annuity) the value of your pension will be paid to your chosen beneficiaries.
 If you haven't done so already, you can fill out an expression of wishes form so the Trustees know who you want the value to go to.